fpier042/aws-weather-app/README.md

 3. Follow the prompts to enter a city name or use the default list of cities

+4. As well, the generated HTML file will also be pushed to your S3 bucket and you can also visualize it this way by opening the file in your browser.

 ## 📝 Code Explanation 📝

 ### weather_dashboard.py